arabcoders/watchstate/README.md

 ## Updates

+### 2024-09-14

+We have recently added support for extending WatchState with more GUIDs, as of now, the support for it is done via editing a`/config/guid.yaml` file in the config directory.
+We plan to hopefully add management via WebUI in near the future.
+For more information please check out the associated
+FAQ entry about it at [this link](FAQ.md#advanced-how-to-extend-the-guid-parser-to-support-more-guids-or-custom-ones).

+The mapping should work for all officially supported clients.
+If you have a client that is not supported, you have to manually add support for that client, or request the maintainer to add support for it.

 ### 2024-08-19

 We have migrated the `state:push` task into the new events system, as such the old task `state:push` is now gone.